Definition of Selling Expenses

 - Light and power charges of the warehouse: These charges are paid in the form of maintenance charges of the warehouse in which goods are placed toll they reach the customer’s place.

-- Discounts allowed to the customers: These include cash discounts and other forms like samples distributed as a product promotion by the company.
+- Discounts allowed to the customers include cash discounts and other forms like samples distributed as a product promotion by the company.

-- Bad debts incurred by the company: Often, debtors, fail to pay the entire sales amount, thus defaulting their payment.
-Hence it affects the sale revenue and is therefore considered as the selling expenses.
+- Bad debts incurred by the company: Often, debtors fail to pay the entire sales amount, thus defaulting on their payment.
+Hence, it affects the sales revenue and is therefore considered the selling expense.

-- Promotion expenses to boost the sales: These expenses include advertisement expenses in hoardings or any other form and the free samples distributed as the promotion.
+- Promotion expenses to boost sales: include advertisement expenses in hoardings or any other form and the free samples distributed as the promotion.

 Why are Selling Expenses Important?